funcool/rumext/doc/user-guide.md

 The `defc` macro is the basic block of a Rumext UI.
-It's a lightweight utility that generates a React **function component** and adds some adaptations for it to be more convenient to ClojureScript code.
+It's a lightweight utility that generates a React **function component** and adds some adaptations for it to be more convenient to ClojureScript code, like camelCase conversions and reserved name changes as explained above.

 For example, this defines a React component: